kissplugins/guzzle-wp/GUZZLE-GB-WP.md

   - Display both translated and original names in results table
   - Store translations in WordPress options table

+- [x] **Add average scores calculation**
+  - Dynamic bottom row (tfoot) showing average Single-Core and Multi-Core scores
+  - Automatically calculates from all visible results on current page
+  - Displays result count for context
+  - Updates in real-time when table is sorted
+  - Styled with blue highlight for visual distinction

 ---

 ## Phase 4: Frontend Shortcode Implementation